How the Supreme Court ruling will gut the EPA's ability to fight the climate crisis – KION546

 The Biden administration must now craft a regulation for power plant emissions that will fit within the confines of the Supreme Court’s opinion.

-Spokespeople for the White House and EPA said in statements they were reviewing the court’s opinion and would work to move forward with a rule dealing with emissions.
+Spokespeople for the White House and EPA said in statements they were reviewing the court’s opinion and would work to move forward with a rule dealing with power plant emissions.
+The EPA has publicly committed that rule by March 2024, though it could move faster.

+“While I am deeply disappointed by the Supreme Court’s decision, we are committed to using the full scope of EPA’s authorities to protect communities and reduce the pollution that is driving climate change,” EPA administrator Michael S. Regan said in a statement.
+“We will move forward to provide certainty and transparency for the energy sector, which will support the industry’s ongoing efforts to grow our clean energy economy.”

+Regan has previously said that the EPA will work on a strategy to combat other environmental pollutants coming from power plants, including cutting sulfur dioxide, nitrogen oxides, and coal ash waste from coal-fired power plants.

 “Our lawyers will study the ruling carefully and we will find ways to move forward under federal law,” a White House spokesperson said.
 An EPA spokesperson added the agency is still “committed to using the full scope of its existing authorities.”